 Schematic of Crank (green) made to give a constant linear velocity between the Start Angle(4) and End Angle(5).

-The direction of the Constant-Velocity vector for the Point on the Crank is projected onto a Line that is perpendicular to the Angle of Minimum Velocity.
+The direction of the Constant-Velocity vector for Point on the Crank is projected onto an imaginary Line, which is perpendicular to the Angle of Minimum Velocity.

-This parameter gives the angle from the Angle of Minimum Velocity at which the Constant-Velocity for the Point on the Crank starts.
+The angle, before from the Angle of Minimum Velocity, at which the Constant-Velocity of Point starts.

 The velocity of the Point when projected on to the Line is constant while the crank moves within the angular range of: